 I picked up my rhizomes from Great Fermentations the second week of April.
 The goods included two bags each containing fifteen stems.
-There's a 10
+There's a 10 -20% failure rate, according to information provided by the brewing and wine making store here on the northeast side of Indy.
+Add to that my projected 30% failure rate as a third rate hack and I'll consider myself a success if any of them make it.

 I deliberately chose this experiment because it takes me out of what I know.
 What I don't know is an agricultural sensibility, digging a crap load of holes, and being outside for 10 hours at a time.
 Had I much agricultural or even gardening sensibility, I would have picked up a load of top soil in advance of the planting.
+I would have also turned my soil last fall.
+Had I any experience digging holes, I would have opted for the more mechanized approach instead of saying, "hey, this shovel and I have got this."
+Had I a lot of experience being outside for 10 hours a day, I would've not bothered planting hops cause I would already be outside!

 By the end of the night, after the truck was pulled out of the muddy rut I put in, I was hosing down mud on the vehicles and tools I had worked hard that day.
 Because I had been outdoors for the afternoon, I could smell the moisture and dusk settling in.
 That experience is usually only reserved for camping trips.
 I knew then that my day was a success, regardless of what ends up popping out of the ground.